SciML/diffeqr/README.md

 ## Installation

 [diffeqr is registered into CRAN](https://CRAN.R-project.org/package=diffeqr).
-Thus to use add the package, use:
+Thus to add the package, use:

 ```R
 install.packages("diffeqr")